Chewrs/twitter_quotes_bot/README.md

 ```sh
 python twitter.py
 ```
-The bot will automatically tweet a new quote every hour, using a list of quotes defined in quotes.py.
+The bot will automatically tweet a new quote every hour.
 You can modify the list of quotes to include your own favorite quotes.

 ## Contributing
 [CHE](https://chewrs.netlify.app/)